River Full of Stars

 Friends in Writing

-Friends in Writing BY AUDREY B Yesterday I received a social media message from a virtual friend.
+FRIENDS IN WRITING BY AUDREY B Yesterday I received a social media message from a virtual friend.
 “Hi, this is ridiculously short notice, but I am in town, wondering if you’d like to meet up for coffee.
 What do you think?”
 I replied, ”You are ridiculous.
 So am I. Call me.”
 We connected later that same day, getting together and talking for hours about friends, family, and writing.
 We had been introduced through an online writing class specifically for

 READ MORE